-So what's next?
+So what was next?

-As the number of coordination sites on the ligand increases, the reducing power of the corresponding CuI complex also increases.
+This would indicate that as the number of coordination sites on the ligand increases, i.e the electron donating ability of the ligand increases the reducing power of the corresponding CuI complex also increases.
 With the same ligand, CuCl complexes usually have a more negative potential, lower redox potential, than CuBr complexes.
-The possibility of using CV electrochemistry as a screening method for selecting ATRP catalysts was subsequently discussed and implemented.5-6 Electrochemistry has even been suggested as a means to remove the copper from the reaction medium by electrodeposition.7

-However application of an electrochemical stimulus (i.e. electrolysis), which can be uniquely paired with redox based catalyst systems employed for an atom transfer radical polymerization (ATRP), had been generally overlooked.
+The possibility of using CV electrochemistry as a screening method for selecting ATRP catalysts was subsequently discussed and implemented.
+(5, 6) Electrochemistry has even been suggested as a means to remove the copper from the reaction medium by electrodeposition.
+(7) However application of an electrochemical stimulus (i.e. electrolysis), which can be uniquely paired with redox based catalyst systems employed for an atom transfer radical polymerization (ATRP), had been generally overlooked.

-An initial report exploring the possibility of using an electrochemically-triggered initiation of controlled polymerization sequence during a CV cycle involving activation of alkyl- and benzyl halide initiators by an electrogenerated FeIISalen complex was reported in 2009.8 The reactions between the formed FeIISalen and several organic halides were investigated within the time scale of cyclic voltammetry measurements.
-A fast reaction was observed between electrogenerated FeIISalen catalyst complex and ATRP initiator molecule in the presence of styrene at 110 0C.
-Polymerization was initiated and the polydispersity of the resulting low molecular weight polystyrene appeared to depend on the initial FeIIISalen/FeIISalen ratio.
+An initial report exploring the possibility of using an electrochemically-triggered initiation of controlled polymerization sequence during a CV cycle involving activation of alkyl- and benzyl halide initiators by an electrogenerated FeIISalen complex was reported in 2009.
+(8) The reactions between the formed FeIISalen and several organic halides were investigated within the time scale of cyclic voltammetry measurements.
+A fast reaction was observed between electrogenerated FeIISalen catalyst complex and ATRP initiator molecule in the presence of styrene at 110 °C. Polymerization was initiated and the polydispersity of the resulting low molecular weight polystyrene appeared to depend on the initial FeIIISalen/FeIISalen ratio.
 However this work was apparently not continued or expanded.

 The proposed mechanism of ATRP mediated through electrochemical (re)generation of activators is shown below in Figure 2.